roktiw/gamstack/README.md

 - **Vite Stack** — because Webpack broke your spirit in 2021.
 - **Docs-as-Code** — because your documentation deserves more care than your production code.
 - **Zettelkasten Stack** — because you treat your second brain better than your first.

 ---

-## 🎯 Use Cases
-- Documentation that doesn't break
-- Blogs that don't need a React engineer
-- CVs that auto-deploy (no React engineer needed)
-- Personal websites that Just Work™
-- Changelogs that sync themselves
-- Anything that deserves peace, not JavaScript
-> 🤓 *"In a world of over-complicated pipelines, GAMstack is the handwritten note in a sea of automated spam."*

----